-Creamy chicken spaghetti made with rotisserie chicken, Rotel tomatoes, Velveeta Cheese, and cream of mushroom and cream of chicken soups.
-This easy chicken spaghetti recipe is ready in 30 minutes.
+This easy chicken spaghetti recipe is ready in only 30 minutes!
+It's made with rotisserie chicken, Rotel tomatoes, Velveeta cheese, and cream of mushroom and cream of chicken soups.
+Wildly popular for its creamy, cheesy, and spicy flavors and texture.
 This is serious comfort food!

 Jump to: